cebufooddroid/mapbox-gl-native/INSTALL.md

 # Building & Developing Mapbox GL Native from Source

 **Just trying to use Mapbox GL Native?
 You don't need to read this stuff!
-We provide [easy-to-install, prebuilt versions of the Mapbox SDKs for iOS and Android that you can download instantly and get started with fast](https://www.mapbox.com/mobile/).**
+We provide [easy-to-install, prebuilt versions of the Mapbox Maps SDKs for iOS and Android that you can download instantly and get started with fast](https://www.mapbox.com/install/).**

 Still with us?
 These are the instructions you'll need to build Mapbox GL Native from source on a variety of platforms and set up a development environment.